waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 1 (Active):** The order of switch activations is the key to solving the puzzle.
 Activating the 1F switch *before* the 2F switch will produce a different outcome.
 - **Test 1 Plan:**
     1. (COMPLETE) Activate the switch at (3,6) on 1F.
 This action closed the eastern gates at (17,8) and (18,8).
     2. (NEXT) Travel to 2F via the warp at (6,11).
     3. Activate the switch at (3,12) on 2F.
     4. Observe any changes to the gates on 2F, specifically the ones at (10,5) and (10,6).
+    2. (NEXT) Travel to 2F via the warp at (6,11).
+    3. Activate the switch at (3,12) on 2F.
+    4. Observe any changes to the gates on 2F, specifically the ones at (10,5) and (10,6).